denekm/reading-notes/README.md

-# Course 201 Reading Notes
+# Reading Notes

 ***Hello everyone my name is Marta Deneke.
-This is my first step of becoming a Software Engineer and I am very excited for this journey***
+This is my first step of becoming a Software Engineer and I am very excited for this journey.
+This ***

+### Code 301 - Intermediate Software Development Reading Notes

-## Code 201 Reading Notees
+## Code 201 - Foundations of Software Development Reading Notees

 - [Class 1 Reading](class-01.md)
 - [Class 2 Reading](class-02.md)